Diderot-Language/examples/README.md

 Note the use of the `$TEEMDDRO` variable set above, and the possible (implicit) use of the `$SMLNJ_CMD` variable also described above.

+If `autoheader` fails with something like:

+	configure.ac:82: error: Autoconf version 2.64 or higher is required you'll need to update your autoconf installation.
-If the configure fails with:
+If `configure` fails with:

 	checking for nrrdMetaDataNormalize... no
 	configure: error: "please update your teem installation"